Glamping in the South Downs National Park at Feather Down Manor Farm

 Frequently asked questions about Feather Down Manor Farm

-1. Do I have to pay tourist tax?
+1. Do I need to pay tourist tax?

-Yes, this should be paid on site (local rate)
+Yes, this must be paid on site (local rate)

 2. Can I park at the tent house?

-There is a parking lot for cars at the farmhouse.
-From there you can use a wheelbarrow to bring the luggage to the accommodation.
+There is a parking area for cars at the farm.
+From there, you can use a wheelbarrow to bring your luggage to the accommodation.
 Cars are not allowed on the farm grounds or near the tents.

 3. What is there to do in the area?

-The area surrounding Manor Farm offers plenty of opportunities for exploration and adventure.
-Visit the charming village of Selborne and hike the Zig-Zag trail to Selborne Common for stunning views.
-Explore Frensham Ponds, where you can swim, sail or relax by the water.
-Culture lovers can explore the Gilbert White Museum or visit Jane Austen's House in Chawton.
-For a day filled with nature and history, South Downs National Park is highly recommended.
+The area around Manor Farm offers plenty of opportunities for discovery and adventure.
+Visit the charming village of Selborne and walk the Zig-Zag route to Selborne Common for a beautiful view.
+Explore the Frensham Ponds, where you can swim, sail, or relax by the water.
+Culture lovers can discover the Gilbert White Museum or visit Jane Austen’s House in Chawton.
+For a day full of nature and history, South Downs National Park is highly recommended.
 Or enjoy a traditional English pub in one of the nearby villages.
-There is plenty for nature lovers, walkers and families to enjoy!
+There is plenty to experience for nature lovers, hikers, and families!

 4. What are the check-in and check-out times for Feather Down Manor Farm?